نوع مقاله : مقاله پژوهشی

 - fateme nikkhoo 3

-1 M.A. of Psychology and Education of Exceptional Children, Faculty of Psychology and Educational Sciences, Allameh Tabataba'i University, Tehran.
-Iran.
+1 M.A. in Psychology and Education of Exceptional Children, Allameh Tabataba'i University, Tehran, Iran

 چکیده [English]